vapor/vapor/README.md

 }
 ```

-Here we will respond to all HTTP GET requests to `http://example.com/welcome` with the string `"Hello"`.
+Here we will respond to all GET requests to `http://example.com/welcome` with the string `"Hello"`.

 ### JSON